jlmelville/vizier/README.md

 ![Embed plot with text labels](img/embed_ex_text.png "embed_plot(pca_iris$x, iris$Species, cex = 0.75, text = iris$Species)")

-For more color schemes, Vizier makes use of the wonderful [paletteer](https://cran.r-project.org/package=paletteer) package.
+For more color schemes, Vizier makes use of the excellent [paletteer](https://cran.r-project.org/package=paletteer) package.
 You can select one of the palettes on offer by (among other ways) passing a string with the format`"package::palette"`.
 For example, to use the `Dark2`